ImageMagick/Usage-Markdown/canvas/index.md

 [![\[IM Output\]](gradient_inverse_RGB.png)](gradient_inverse_RGB.png) ![=&gt;](../img_www/right.gif) [![\[IM Output\]](gradient_inverse_RGB_Hue.gif)](gradient_inverse_RGB_Hue.gif)

 As you can see we get practically exactly the same result as before, but with all the complex 'modulus mathematics' removed.
-However I am still no closer to getting a more linear spread of hues between the starting points of color.
+However, I am still no closer to getting a more linear spread of hues between the starting points of color.

 The moral of all this is that working with Hues is hard, not only due to the 'red discontinuity', but also because of non-linear effects that happen when colors are very widely spaced.
 And in the end the result was the same as if I have done the task directly linear RGB space and saturating the colors.